Poppets Town: Recurring

-Alli is an anthropomorphic jazzy alligator who wears a shirt with red and white stripes, a red hat on his head, and glasses around his eyes.
-He also works at a music store and drives a ladybug-shaped car.
+Alli is an anthropomorphic alligator who wears a shirt with red and white stripes, a red beret on his head, and glasses around his eyes.
+He also works at a music store and drives a ladybug-shaped car that runs on a "battery".
 When he sees Blooter, he always says "Blooter-Dooda" as a catchphrase when he passes by.
 His favorite instruments are the saxophone, piano, and keyboard.